Space Telescope Live User Guide

 - Instrument Wavelength indicates the entire range of light wavelengths that the instrument can detect, not the specific wavelengths being observed.
 Any given observation typically covers only part of this range.

-The Sky Map
+Sky Map Details

 The zoomable map, centered on the target, was developed using the Aladin Sky Atlas.